rh-mobb/documentation/content/docs/misc/azure-dev-ops-with-managed-openshift/_index.md

 While logged into your [Azure DevOps Organization](https://aex.dev.azure.com/me?mkt=en-US), create a new project.
 The examples in this document will assume the project is named azure-pipelines-openshift
 ![ADO New Project](./images/ado-new-project.png)

 Obtain a personal access token.
-While in User DevOPs, select Personal Access Token under User Settings.
+While in Azure DevOPs, select Personal Access Token under User Settings.
 ![azpat](./images/azpat.png)

 On the next screen, create a New Token.
 In this example, we will create a token with Full Access.
 Once you click create your token will be displayed.
 Make sure to store it somewhere safe as you won't be able to see it again.
 ![create-pat](./images/create-pat.png)